30465 - ORGANIZATIONAL BEHAVIOR AND SOCIAL PSYCHOLOGY

 For non-attending students, the assessment is based exclusively on their performance in the final exam.

-- The final exam is a multiple-choice test (31 points), and is “closed-book”, “no-notes” (i.e. no materials can be used during the exam).
+- The final exam is a true/false and multiple-choice test (31 points), and is “closed-book”, “no-notes” (i.e. no materials can be used during the exam).

 The material for this course is made of slides provided by the instructor, and research and practitioner papers, textbook.